 |Type of medicine||An aromatase inhibitor hormone antagonist|

 Some breast cancers need the hormone oestrogen to grow.
-In women who have been through the menopause, the main source of oestrogen is through the change of sex hormones called androgens into oestrogen.
+In women who have been through the menopause, the main source of oestrogen is through the change of sex hormones, called androgens, into oestrogen.
 An enzyme called 'aromatase' is needed for this change to occur.
-Exemestane works by inhibiting (or blocking) this enzyme.
+Exemestane works by blocking (inhibiting) this enzyme.
 This reduces the amount of oestrogen in your body, which slows the growth of the cancer cells.

 Before taking exemestane

-- If you have not yet gone through the menopause, or if there is a possibility you might be pregnant.
+- If you have not yet gone through the menopause, or if there is a possibility you could be pregnant.

-- If you have osteoporosis (a loss of bone density, or 'brittle bones').
+- If you have a loss of bone density, or 'brittle bones' - a condition known as osteoporosis.

 - If you have ever had an allergic reaction to a medicine.